← All Blogs

 Through virtual team engagement, corporate groups can support EDP’s vision that “deaf children, in particular those living in rural communities in Ethiopia, can access their full right to a quality education through sign language and experience the joy of inclusion.”

-The transformation these children experience is remarkable—from isolation to empowerment, from lacking basic communication to developing fluency in Ethiopian Sign Language.
-As one EDP volunteer noted about a student named Chaltu, "She is forever grateful for the opportunity... to have a language that she can express herself with, to have friends who are closer than family.”
+The transformation these children experience is remarkable, moving from isolation to empowerment and from a lack of basic communication to fluency in Ethiopian Sign Language.
+As one EDP volunteer shared about a student named Chaltu, “She is forever grateful for the opportunity to have a language that she can express herself with, and to have friends who are closer than family.”

 Read her story here.